How to make your own chai tea blend or chai tea bags from scratch

 You can find pre-made chai tea bags in almost any store.

-Also, it’s quite easy: while you may not have every chai spice whole (not grounded), they are all quite easy to find in any well-stocked spice aisle.
+Also, while you may not have every chai spice whole (not grounded), they are all quite easy to find in any well-stocked spice aisle.

-And when making your own tea blends, you can use better quality teas and spices, which will make a big difference in the taste of your final cup and your body will also thank you for it.
+And when making your own tea blends, you can use better quality teas and spices, which will make a big difference in the taste of your final cup.

 In addition to that, homemade tea blends make for beautiful gifts and this luxurious chai tea blend is no exception.

-However, you may use any type of black tea you like or have on hand, even decaf tea (although it’s difficult to find decaf teas that taste strong enough to match the spices in chai).
+However, you may use any type of black tea you like or have on hand.

-The important thing is to use fresh, whole spices, as they will make all the difference in your chai tea blend.
+The important thing is to use fresh, whole spices (not ground spices); they will make all the difference in your chai tea blend.

-How to make your own chai tea blend
+How to make your own chai tea blend: step-by-step

 Making your own chai tea blend is very easy.